openimis/openimis_docs/mobile_user_manual/enquire.rst

 Image 1.2.1 (Policy Enquire function –Login Page)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The User Name data field is pre-filled by the enrolment officer/ claim admin code with which the installation has been launched.
+The User Name data field is pre-filled by the enrolment officer or claim admin code with which the installation has been launched.
 However, the User Name data field can re-written by any valid User Name.
 This principle is valid all other login pages of the IMIS Policies application.
 If the